Arrive in Anchorage, Alaska

 After breakfast, transfer by taxi to the Anchorage airport for your flight home or you may choose to stay longer to explore Alaska on your own.

-Slice of Alaska – Arctic Plains, Denali and Lake Clark National Parks, and cruise Prince William Sound.
+Explore a slice of Alaska—Arctic Plains, Brooks Range, Denali and Lake Clark National Parks, and cruise Prince William Sound.

 The Discovery is meticulously fitted to combine comfort and utility with an atmosphere of charm and style.
 The lower deck includes sleeping accommodations for up to twelve guests in six cabins, plus crew quarters, two bathrooms with hot showers, and stowage space.
 Guests can readily view and photograph panoramic scenery and marine life from the ship's complete walk-around deck and expansive windows.
 Unlike the cumbersome cruise ship giants, the Discovery's size enables access to Alaska's lesser-traveled, more intimate inside passages.